Not a Member?

 Idursulfase is only given intravenously as an IV infusion by a health care professional.Question each recipient about any past reaction to idursulfase.
 When severe infusion reactions occurred during clinical studies, subsequent infusions were managed by use of antihistamines and/or corticosteroids before or during infusions, a slower rate administration, and/or early discontinuation of the infusion if serious symptoms developed.
 With these measures, no patient discontinued treatment permanently due to a hypersensitivity reaction.
 IV Infusion preparationIdursulfase is a clear to slightly opalescent, colorless solution that must be diluted in 0.9% Sodium Chloride Injection, USP before administration.
 Do not use if the solution in the vials is discolored or if particulate matter is present.
 Do not shake the solution.Determine the amount of drug solution needed to provide the dose.
 The number of needed drug vials is based on the patient's weight in kg times the recommended dose of 0.5 mg/kg.
 There are 6 mg of idursulfase per vial at a concentration of 2 mg/mL.
 Round up to determine the number of whole vials needed to provide the dose.Using aseptic technique, withdraw the calculated volume from the appropriate number of vials.
 Idursulfase does not contain preservatives; vials are for single use only.
 Discard any remaining drug left in a vial after withdrawing the patient's calculated dose.Slowly add the total calculated volume of idursulfase to the bag containing 100 mL of 0.9% Sodium Chloride Injection, USP.
 Mix gently, but do not shake.Storage of diluted injection: Diluted solutions should be used immediately.
 Idursulfase does not contain any preservatives.
 If immediate use is not possible, the diluted solution should be stored refrigerated for up to 24 hours at 2—8 degrees C (36—46 degrees F).
 Other than during infusion, do not store idursulfase at room temperature.
 Discard any unused product.
 IV Infusion administrationAppropriate medical support measures need to be readily available during the infusion, as a severe infusion reaction may occur.Use of an infusion set equipped with a 0.2 mcm filter is recommended.
 Infuse in a dedicated line.Infuse at 8 mL/hour for the first 15 minutes.
 If the infusion is well tolerated, the rate may be increased by 8 mL/hour increments at 15 minute intervals in order to administer the full volume within the desired period of time.
 However, at no time should the infusion rate exceed 100 mL/hour.
 The total volume of the infusion may be administered over a period of 1—3 hours; infusion times should not exceed 8 hours.If the patient appears to be exhibiting any unusual reaction to the infusion such as flushing, fever, hives, irritability, rash, respiratory difficulty, and pulse or blood pressure alterations, immediately stop the infusion, and consult the prescribing physician.
 If infusion reactions occur, the infusion rate may be slowed, temporarily stopped, or discontinued for that visit.
 Base the decision on clinical judgment.After the drug solution has been infused, remove the bag from the IV administration set and replace with a bag containing 50 mL of 0.9% Sodium Chloride Injection, USP.
 Flush through the volume of drug remaining in the IV tubing to ensure full dosing.

-Elaprase:- Diluted product if not used immediately can be stored at 36 to 46 degrees F for up to 24 hours- Discard product if it contains particulate matter, is cloudy, or discolored- Protect from freezing- Protect from light- Refrigerate (between 36 and 46 degrees F)
+Elaprase:- Diluted product if not used immediately can be stored at 36 to 46 degrees F for up to 24 hours- Discard product if it contains particulate matter, is cloudy, or discolored- Discard unused portion.
+Do not store for later use.- Protect from freezing- Protect from light- Refrigerate (between 36 and 46 degrees F)- Store in carton

 Life-threatening anaphylactic reactions, presenting as respiratory distress, hypoxia, and other events have occurred in some patients during and up to 24 hours after idursulfase infusions.
 Closely observe patients during and after administration and be prepared to manage these events.
 Patients with compromised respiratory function (e.g., asthma, acute bronchospasm) or acute illness with fever or acute respiratory illness may be at higher risk of life-threatening complications from hypersensitivity reactions, and require additional monitoring.
 Careful consideration should be given to the patient’s clinical status prior to administration and consider delaying the infusion.
 Administer idursulfase with extreme caution to patients with respiratory depression, respiratory insufficiency, or a respiratory infection.
 Appropriate medical support and monitoring measures should be readily available during idursulfase infusion, and some patients may require prolonged observation times that should be based on the individual needs of the patient.